dooygoy/funcstream/README.md

  * [The Road to Proficient Haskell](https://williamyaoh.com/posts/2020-01-11-road-to-proficient.html)
  * [Getting started with Haskell](https://stackoverflow.com/questions/1012573/getting-started-with-haskell/1016986#1016986)
  * [You Could Have Invented Monads](http://blog.sigfpe.com/2006/08/you-could-have-invented-monads-and.html)
+ > In fact, I hope to get you to invent them now if you haven't already.
+It's then a small step to notice that all of these solutions are in fact the same solution in disguise.
+And after reading this, you might be in a better position to understand other documents on monads because you'll recognise everything you see as something you've already invented.
  * [How To Do Basic Error Handling Logging](https://williamyaoh.com/posts/2019-10-12-how-to-basic-error-handling-logging.html)
  * [Basic Haskell: An Examination of a Todo List](https://www.benlopatin.com/basic-haskell-todo/)
  * [Standardized ladder of functional programming](https://pbs.twimg.com/media/CydL5EYUsAAI-61.jpg:large)